MSalikoc/MSalikoc/README.md

 ### :man_technologist: About Me :
 I am a Cyber Security Consultant from Istanbul, Turkey.
-- :man_technologist: I work as a Endpoint & Cloud Security Engineer at Cyberwise!
+- :man_technologist: I work as a Senior Endpoint & Cloud Security Engineer at Cyberwise!

 - ✍️: Blogger